 New Research from CAEL and WICHE on PLA & Adult Student Outcomes

 Institutions use different methods to award college credit for prior learning—particularly from work, life, and military experiences.
-Read our recent research with 72 institutions that explores the benefits of PLA for adult learners.
+Read our recent research with 72 institutions that explores the benefits of PLA/CPL for adult learners.